Rchen3233/GatherNet/README.md

 # A Lightest CNN Network Architecture

-I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
+I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset and ocular surface disease dataset (OSD dataset).

 ## Prerequisites
 - Python 3.6+